Offshore Oil and Gas: Interior Needs to Improve Decommissioning Enforcement and Mitigate Related Risks

 Recommendations for Executive Action

 Interior agreed with this recommendation.
 According to BSEE's fiscal year 2025 budget justification, the agency is developing a strategy that will include a risk assessment; objectives and performance measures; and roles, responsibilities, and resource needs to address these issues.
-As of August 2024, BSEE has established a project team that plans to review regulations, policies, and standard operating procedures and, by June 2025, recommend changes to ensure more consistent decommissioning enforcement.
+By August 2024, BSEE had established a project team that planned to review regulations, policies, and standard operating procedures, and recommend changes by June 2025 to ensure more consistent decommissioning enforcement.
+In December 2024, BSEE indicated that it had made some progress toward identifying improvements to its data and enforcement tools.

 Priority Rec.